Flapper: Slang

 Flappers were associated with the use of a number of slang words, including "junk", "necker", "heavy petting", and "necking parties", although these words existed before the 1920s.
 Flappers also used the word "jazz" in the sense of anything exciting or fun.
 Their language sometimes reflected their feelings about dating, marriage and drinking habits: "I have to see a man about a dog" at this period often meant going to buy whiskey, and a "handcuff" or "manacle" was an engagement or wedding ring.
 Moreover, flappers invented slang terms like "hush money", which meant the allowance from a father or "dropping the pilot", which meant getting a divorce.
 Also reflective of their preoccupations were phrases to express approval, such as "That's so Jake" (okay), "She/he's the bee's knees" (a superb person), "Cake-eater" (a ladies' man), and the popular "the cat's meow" (anything wonderful).

 There were two more slang terms that reflected flappers' behaviors or lifestyles, which were "treating" and "charity girls".
-"Treating" was a culture or habit mainly for the working-class flappers.
-Although they earned money from work, they still wanted to earn some more for them to live.
-Women were willingly invited to dance, for drinks, for entrances up to jewelry and clothing.
-For the "return service", women granted any kind of erotic or sexual interaction from flirting to sexual intercourse.
-However, this practice was easily mistaken for prostitution.
-So, some people would call them "charity girls" to differentiate them from prostitutes, as the girls claimed that they did not accept money in their sexual encounters with men.
+In the social context of dating, treating was the practice of providing companionship and intimate activity in exchange for entertainment outings, gifts, and other items of monetary value.
+The activity was prevalent in the large urban areas of the United States from the 1890s to the 1940s and was most commonly engaged in by young working-class women.
+As treating became more widespread, the activity acquired the label "charity," and the young women who engaged in the more risqué aspects of the practice were often called charity girls.